robertwayne/cogwatch/README.md

 ### Getting Started
 You can install the library with `pip install cogwatch`.

-You can import and start the bot anywhere you want, as long as you have access to your initialized bot class.
+You can import and start the watcher anywhere you want, as long as you have access to your initialized bot class.
 The `on_ready` method makes a good, generic location.
 The first two arguments are *required*.
 The first is your bot instance.
  The second is the name of the directory where your command files exist.
 All other arguments are optional.